enabledhq/enabledhq.github.io/_posts/2017-04-26-digital-disruption-education.md

 > “It's not as if iTunes killed the Rolling Stones or going to a Rolling Stones concert, in fact maybe those are even more attractive now because you can buy a playlist on iTunes.”

-As an interesting figure I heard at the event, AdelaideX’s predicted conversion rate is 10%.
-And they have started working on strategies to nudge MOOC learners towards becoming University of Adelaide’s on-campus students.
+As an interesting figure I heard at the event, AdelaideX’s predicted conversion rate from online learners to on-campus students is 10%.
+Seeing the potential, they have started working on strategies to nudge these MOOC learners.

 ![australia university mooc group of 8]({{site.baseurl}}/images/img_edudisrupt_g8.png) *Australian universities on various MOOC platforms as of today*